 @catiekat thanks for the link.
 I too have awful feet and am afraid I will have to wear special shoes soon too…I was actually just thinking if there were any cute shoes out there…I really like those…posted over 2 years ago

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When orthoticshop reaches 200 Chic Points, she will be in the Style Council!

 I guess I could technically cut the inserts, but that would be disrespectful to the guy who made them for me, I feel.
 He is a family friend.
-I try to wear shoes that have a little support.posted almost 2 years ago
+I try to wear shoes that have a little support.posted about 2 years ago